Saidhanashri/signup-form-validation/README.md

+Awesome!
+Here's a neat and professional **README description** you can use for your GitHub repository:

+---

-📄 Project: Responsive Sign-Up Form
+## 📄 Project: Responsive Sign-Up Form

-This project is a **responsive user sign-up form** built using HTML, CSS, and JavaScript.
+This project is a **responsive user sign-up form** built using **HTML, CSS, and JavaScript**.
 It includes form validation, a modern UI design, and adapts to different screen sizes — perfect for desktop and mobile users.

 ### ✨ Features
 - 🎨 Clean and minimal UI design